 There is no textbook for this class, as there is no single book containing all the topics we will cover in this class.
 However, readings for each topic will be posted on CMS as they become relevant through the semester.

 Note that these readings will not substitute for attending class, though, since the material in the lectures will typically at a different level of detail than the readings: the readings should be used as a supplement to, rather than a substitute for, the lectures.

 To supplement reading material, the lecture slides will also be made available on CMS from after each lecture.
 Note, however, that some examples will be worked on the whiteboard in class and these will not make their way into the lecture slides.
 This means that again, the posted lecture slides are not a substitute for attending class.

 Your final grade will be based on homeworks, a midterm exam, graded clicker questions, and a blog post and course project.
-The weights on each of these components are as given below; the weights on your midterm score and class participation score will be chosen (within the ranges given) for a total weight of 35%, in such a way as to give you the maximum total points.
+The weights on each of these components can be found in the course handouts, released at the start of term.

 You are expected to maintain the utmost level of academic integrity in the course.
 Any violation of the code of academic integrity will be penalized severely.